Where is the Atacama Desert? A Guide to South America's Driest Place

-Discover the unique culture of indigenous communities, witness the awe-inspiring Geysers del Tatio, and relax in the turquoise waters of Laguna Cejar.
-Get ready for an unforgettable adventure in the Atacama Desert!
+You’ll also uncover the cultural richness of indigenous communities, marvel at the Geysers del Tatio, and float effortlessly in the salt-rich waters of Laguna Cejar.

-The Atacama Desert spans more than 1,000 km along the Andes Mountains.
-It is one of the driest places, with an average annual rainfall of less than 1 millimeter.
+The Atacama Desert is one of the driest places, with an average annual rainfall of less than 1 millimeter.
 It is also one of the oldest deserts in the world.

 Some regions receive virtually no rainfall for years.
 This aridity is a combination of factors, including the rain shadow effect of the Andes Mountains, the cold Humboldt Current, and the presence of a stable high-pressure system.